DevilAguo0/hiddify/How-to-configure-Hiddify-Panel-properly.md

 ### Direct domain
 Click the Create button.
 In the opened page, act according to the figure.

+Be careful:

+> If you want the desired domain not to be displayed in the configurations; Enter a custom name in the Display Name field.

+> In this case, there is no need to complete the forced use of host field.
+This field is only used for CDN domains.

+> In the domain configuration display field from these settings, you can specify the configurations of which domains the users who view the user panel with this domain can view.

 ### CDN domain
+Click on the create button and follow the instructions on the page that opens.

+Pay attention:

+ >If you want the desired domain not to be displayed in the configurations; Enter a custom name in the Display Name field.
+If you want the desired domain not to be displayed in the configurations; Enter a custom name in the Display Name field.
+In the forced to use host field , it is suggested to use a normal domain record (without proxy).
+In this way, panel settings and configurations remain constant.
+When changing a new clean IP, it is enough to update the desired DNS record with the new IP (for example, in Cloudflare).

+>If you need more information about how to find clean Cloudflare IPs, read [this article .](https://github-com.translate.goog/hiddify/hiddify-config/wiki/%DA%86%DA%AF%D9%88%D9%86%DA%AF%DB%8C-%DB%8C%D8%A7%D9%81%D8%AA%D9%86-%D8%A2%DB%8C%D9%BE%DB%8C-%D8%AA%D9%85%DB%8C%D8%B2-%DA%A9%D9%84%D8%A7%D8%AF%D9%81%D9%84%D8%B1?_x_tr_sl=fa&_x_tr_tl=en&_x_tr_hl=en&_x_tr_pto=wapp)

+>In the domain configuration display field , you can specify which domains users who view the user panel with this domain should see.

 ### AUTO_CDN_IP domain
+As you know, one of the constant concerns of users when using Cloudflare cdn; Finding clean IPs everyday.
+We have previously provided tutorials in this regard, which were a step-by-step guide to finding these IPs.
+You can see it from this link.
+Many times it is not possible to find these IPs for many reasons.
+We also provided a solution to solve this problem.

+The auto_cdn_ip feature was created to solve this problem for you.
+Read the description carefully to learn how to set this feature.

+To do this, go to the domain menu and click the create button.
+The following page will open for you.

+In the following, each part will be explained according to the number.

+### 1. Domain
+Here you enter your subdomain registered in Cloudflare.
+It is necessary to explain that the proxy must be turned on.
+If you need more information about domain registration, see [this link.]

+### 2. Alias
+Using this field you can choose a custom name for this domain.
+Make sure that the chosen name is not already registered for other domains in the panel.
+It is better to use standard font characters (letters and numbers) for this field.

+### 3. Mode
+Set the mode to auto_cdn_ip as specified.

+### 4. Force CDN Config to use following IPs
+If this field is empty; [It tests the list](https://ircf.space/export.php) of clean IPs that are regularly updated by the ircf.space site and returns the IP that is on the user's net without problems.
+You can also limit this list according to the following format.

+### 5. Show Configs of Domains
 ### Relay domain
+Click on the create button and follow the instructions on the page that opens.

+Note:

+    If you want the desired domain not to be displayed in the configurations; Enter a custom name in the Display Name field.

+    In this case, there is no need to complete the forced use of host field.
+This field is only used for CDN domains.

+    In the domain configuration display field , you can specify which domains users who view the user panel with this domain should see.

 ### Fake domain
+Click on the create button and follow the instructions on the page that opens.

+Pay attention:

+    You can enter a custom name in the display name field.

+    The field to force the use of the host and display the domain configs do not need to be completed here.

+    If you use several domains and also a large number of users connect to the panel and you need to assign a specific domain to each user; It is recommended to read [this topic]

 ## Proxies
+In this part of the panel, you can specify general and detailed settings for proxies and enable or disable each of them.
+General settings include the following:

+In detailed settings, you can enable or disable individual proxies (connections).
+Connections are grouped.

+Pay attention:

+> HTTP connections are unencrypted, but TLS is.

 ## Settings
 ### Admin settings
 Here are the admin settings.